Axster/react-native-google-places-autosearch/README.md

 </details>

 ## Props

-_This list is a work in progress.
-PRs welcome!_

 | Prop Name                     | type            | description                                                                                                                                                                                                                                 | default value                                                     | Options                                                    |
 | ----------------------------- | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- | ---------------------------------------------------------- |